HarmoWatch/ngx-redux-core/docs/decorators/redux-reducer.md

 }
 ```

-Or you can decorate the reducer method two times:
+Or you can decorate the reducer method multiple times:

 ```ts
 class SomeReducerClass {